 - Selati Game Reserve – South Africa

-- Mashatu Game Reserve – Tuli Block in Botswana
+- Mashatu Game Reserve – Tuli Block – Botswana

-About the 55 day FGASA/NQFQ level 1 Safari Guide / Nature Guide Training Course
+More about the 55 day FGASA Level 1/NQF2 Safari Guide (or Nature Guide Training Course)

 Experience the African Bush and its wildlife and landscapes from a different perspective whilst training to be a Safari Field Guide for 2 months!
 You will be training in the heart of wild Savannah – the perfect learning environment.